theonedev/onedev/readme.md

 ### Create Build Spec in a Breeze

-No YAML files to write.
-No complex grammars to remember.
-Create build spec for your projects instantly without learning.
+No complex yaml grammars to remember.
+Create build spec for your projects with GUI and auto-completion instantly without learning.

 ![Cispec](features/cispec.gif)